 Please note that this post may contain affiliate links.
 You can read my full affiliate disclosure at the bottom of the page.

 The use of kitchen scraps for the garden can go beyond the normal compost materials.
-Oyster shells also have use in you home garden too.
+Oyster shells also have use in your home garden too.

 If you’re wondering what are oyster shells that you use in the garden, it’s just like it sounds.
-Ground up oyster shells from the oysters that you eat.
+Ground-up or crushed oyster shells from the oysters that you eat.

-Or if you are like me, and go BLECH! at the though of eating oysters, but still want to use them in you garden then you are in luck.
+Or if you are like me, and go BLECH! at the thought of eating oysters, but still want to use them in your garden then you are in luck.
 You can buy them already ground up and ready to use.
+But don’t worry, if you have leftover oyster shells we will go over how to crush oyster shells to use in the garden.

 Oyster Shells for Your Garden